abelsj60/lexical-401/lined-code-node/v1/code-action-menu/README.md

         if (parsed !== '') {
           const parsedTextByLine = parsed.split(/\n/);

-          // 👇 UPDATE THIS STATEMENT! 🤞 THAT SHOULD BE IT...
+          // HERE! 👇 UPDATE THIS STATEMENT! 🤞 THAT SHOULD BE IT...

           codeNode.getChildren<LinedCodeLineNode>().forEach((line, index) => {
             if (line.getTextContent() !== parsedTextByLine[index]) {